-If the current sensor fails or the current signal to the VR31 becomes shorted or open, the VR31 immediately transitions to the 72V float voltege.
-A current sensor fault light on the VR31 also lights and an output signal is sent to the locomoitve.
+If the current sensor fails or the current signal to the VR31 becomes shorted or open, the VR31 immediately transitions to the 72V float voltage.
+A current sensor fault LED on the VR31 illuminates and an output signal is sent to the locomotive.
 This fail-safe feature protects the battery from overcharging while still allowing the locomotive to operate until the next maintenance cycle.

 EBCS-3 Current Sensor

 The EBCS-3 current sensor is installed on the BTN battery cable directly behind the knife switch.
-By providing isolated battery current feedback to the VR31, the system is able to provide proper charging irregardless of load switching.
-The EBCS-3 is powered from nominal 74V output of the Auxilliary Generator and has built in failure detection and fail-safe circuitry.
+By providing isolated battery current feedback to the VR31, the system is able to provide proper charging regardless of load switching.
+The EBCS-3 is powered from nominal 74V output of the Auxiliary Generator and has built in failure detection and fail-safe circuitry.